Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/2_pandas_in_ny_parking_meters_revisited/README.md

 After having so much fun with my first round of parking meter analysis in Excel, I wanted to attack the problem with more robust tooling.
 I've been fascinated with Python for some time, and pandas seemed like a good entry point for this task.

 Last time, I used a large spreadsheet of parking meter transaction data from the City of San Francisco.
-For this iteration, I wanted to switch it up and analyze the meters of a different city (I chose NYC).
+For this iteration, I wanted to switch it up and analyze the meters of a different city (I chose New York City).
 Rather than analying revenue trends, this dataset is a regular inventory of all the city's meters and their locations.

 ## The Right Tool for the Job